Alabama DUI Laws have been changed to Increase Punishment and the Loss of Driver’s License

 Only Alabama DUI Youthful Offender Laws permit Waiver or Non-Imposition of Punishment

 With an exception for Youthful Offender Alabama DUI laws, these minimum, mandatory Alabama Code provisions cannot be waived (omitted) or not be imposed as part of the punishment imposed by the sentencing judge.
 Similarly, the Alabama Legislature has enacted laws that block any DUI court judge from restoring driving privileges, in “special cases.”
 This keeps anyone from getting special treatment, based on who they know.
 The Alabama Department of Public Safety (Alabama DPS) will not do it, because strict, mandatory DUI laws in Alabama prohibit “skirting the law” in Alabama.
-The solution is simple: Hire a DUI lawyer in Alabama who knows how to AVOID an Alabama DUI conviction.
+The solution is simple: Hire a DUI lawyer in Alabama who knows how to AVOID a conviction for an Alabama DUI.

 Driver’s License Implications are a Primary Concern for Citizens Facing an Alabama DUI